fanlidublin/DaysInDublin/Daily_Proverb.md

 - Never underestimate the ability of a small group of dedicated people to change the world.
 Indeed, it is the only thing that ever has.
 Margaret Mead

+- The secret of getting ahead is getting started.
+Mark Twain